stootoon/seating_planner/README.md

 # Seating Planner
-Seating Planner is a python script that generates seating plans for multi-day events.
-Given a list of guests, tables, and dates, Seating Planner assigns guests to tables for each date, taking into account user preferences for tables and the availability and capacity of each table.
+Seating Planner is a Python script that generates seating plans for multi-day events (such as computational neuroscience summer schools).
+Given a list of guests, tables, and dates, Seating Planner assigns guests to tables for each date while taking into account guest preferences for tables and the availability and capacity of each table.

 ## Basic Usage
-To generate a seating plan, run `seating_planner.py` on an input file e.g. `my_input.txt`, from the command line:
+To generate a seating plan, run `seating_planner.py` on an input file e.g. `my_input_file.txt`, from the command line:

 ```
-python seating_planner.py my_input.txt
+python seating_planner.py my_input_file.txt
 ```

 The resulting schedule is written to `my_input.schedule.list.txt`.
 ## The Input File
 The information that Seating Planner needs to generate a schedule is provided by the **input file**.
-The input file is a plain text file and provides information about the guests, tables, and dates, and the various parameters of the schedule.
+The input file is a plain text file that provides information about the guests, tables, and dates, and the various parameters of the schedule.
 The format of the input file is described below.

 ### Empty Lines and Comments
 Empty lines are ignored.
 All lines beginning with `#` are treated as comments and ignored.